COSSAS/bigphish/README.md

 ```

 ### `lists/fp.json`
-Since crawling the Web for potential malicious domains can result in a large number of false positives, a list of known false positives strings can be added to this file.
+Since crawling the Web for potential malicious domains can result in numerous false positives, a list of known false positives strings can be added to this file.
 Domains partially matching these strings will be omitted from further analysis.

 ```